dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

 dependencies.* Dev dependencies differ from regular dependencies in that *dev dependencies of packages you depend on are ignored*.
 Here's an example:

-Say the `transmogrify` package uses the `unittest` package in its tests and only in its tests.
-If someone just wants to use `transmogrify`&mdash;import its libraries&mdash;it doesn't actually need `unittest`.
-In this case, it specifies `unittest` as a dev dependency.
+Say the `transmogrify` package uses the `test` package in its tests and only in its tests.
+If someone just wants to use `transmogrify`&mdash;import its libraries&mdash;it doesn't actually need `test`.
+In this case, it specifies `test` as a dev dependency.
 Its pubspec will have something like:

 {% prettify yaml %}
 dev_dependencies:
-  unittest: '>=0.5.0 <0.12.0'
+  test: '>=0.5.0 <0.12.0'
 {% endprettify %}

 Pub gets every package that your package depends on, and everything *those* packages depend on, transitively.
 It also gets your package's dev dependencies, but it *ignores* the dev dependencies of any dependent packages.
 Pub only gets *your* package's dev dependencies.
-So when your package depends on `transmogrify` it will get `transmogrify` but not `unittest`.
+So when your package depends on `transmogrify` it will get `transmogrify` but not `test`.

 The rule for deciding between a regular or dev dependency is simple: If the dependency is imported from something in your `lib` or `bin` directories,